 Children with PTSD may also show the following symptoms:

 An individual’s PTSD might include symptoms such as feelings of shame, or less commonly, compulsive or aggressive behaviors, or self-destructive behavior.
-These cases often interfere with an individual’s personal life and are also associated with certain social patterns such as sexual dysfunction, relationship conflicts, and inability to perform daily activities, such as going to school.
+These cases often interfere with an individual’s personal life and can be associated with certain social patterns such as sexual dysfunction, relationship conflicts, and inability to perform daily activities, such as going to school.
 There are also strong feelings of guilt and despair that lead to social withdrawal and substance abuse.

 Rare cases of PTSD may involve auditory hallucinations, paranoid thoughts, or tinnitus, a constant ringing in one’s ears.
 Individuals who are experiencing paranoid thoughts are highly guarded and constantly suspicious of being harmed and harassed by those around them.
 When the trauma involves violent death, symptoms of both complicated grief and PTSD may be present.